josorel/RVM_visualize/PulsarDocs.md

 This visualizations is created using JavaScript, specifically making use of Three.js, which is a library that allows for the visualization of 3D objects in a browser.
 It also makes use of WebGLPlot to make real-time dynamic plots.

 ### Field Lines
-The core of this simulation is built on a simulated neutron star from which magnetic field lines emanate.
-As we can see, these lines come radially out of both magnetic poles, modeled after a magnetic dipole.
+As we can see, the magnetic field lines emanate radially out of both magnetic poles, modeled after a magnetic dipole.

 ### Magnetic and Rotation Axes
 Two axes slice through the pulsar, one being its rotational axis (which is always assumed to be perfectly vertical), the other being its magnetic axis.
-This latter axis intersects both magnetic poles, as we can observe, are the origins and ends of all magnetic field lines.
+This latter axis intersects both magnetic poles, as we can observe, are the origins of the magnetic field lines.

 It is possible to change the orientation of the magnetic axis by changing the dipole angle.
 The beam along this axis will follow its orientation, modeled by a cone with plasma-like texture.